awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 This table summarizes the permissions that allow or deny IAM users access to your billing information and tools\.
 For examples of policies that use these permissions, see [Billing and Cost Management Policy Examples](#billing-example-policies)\.

 **Important**
-Starting July 22, 2019, the permissions `cur:DescribeReportDefinitions`, `cur:PutReportDefinitions`, and `cur:DeleteReportDefinition` applies to all reports created using both the [AWS Cost and Usage Report](billing-reports-costusage.md) API and the Billing and Cost Management console\.
+Starting August 19, 2019, the permissions `cur:DescribeReportDefinitions`, `cur:PutReportDefinition`, and `cur:DeleteReportDefinition` applies to all reports created using both the [AWS Cost and Usage Report](billing-reports-costusage.md) API and the Billing and Cost Management console\.
 If you create reports using the Billing and Cost Management console, we recommend that you update the permissions for IAM users\.
 Not updating the permissions will result in users losing access to viewing, editing, and removing reports on the console reports page\.

 | Permission Name | Description |